Home | Volume 48 | Article number 79

 Study design and settings

 This was a descriptive cross-sectional study conducted to assess the knowledge of women of reproductive age on birth defects.
 The study population consisted of women with children aged under five years, and attending child-welfare clinics at all (eleven) public hospitals in Kiambu County in Kenya purposively selected.
 The hospitals comprised three level five hospitals (Gatundu, Thika, and Kiambu) and eight-level four hospitals (Karuri, Kigumo, Kihara, Lari, Lussigetti, Nyathuna, Tigoni, and Wangige).
 The choice of cross-sectional study design for this study was premised on its ability to provide a snapshot of the knowledge of women of reproductive age on birth defects, whilst, the study hospitals were purposively chosen for being high volume hospitals by their nature thus increasing the number of the accessible study population.
-This was an observational study thus reported as per STROBES guidelines [29].
+This was an observational study thus reported as per STROBE'S guidelines [28].

 Sample size determination: we used the Charan J and Biswas T formula for estimating sample size for a cross-sectional study stated below [29].